-- 1 Hold =

-- 2 Select Settings > Activities & Apps.
+- 1 Hold UP. - 2 Select Settings > Activities & Apps.

-- 3 Select an activity.
+3 Select an activity.

-- NOTE: This feature is not available for all activities.

 - 4 Select the activity settings.

 - 5 Select Auto Lap.

 - 6 Select an option:

-- · Select Auto Lap to turn Auto Lap on or off.
+- Select Auto Lap to turn Auto Lap on or off.

 - Select Auto Distance to adjust the distance between laps.

 Each time you complete a lap, a message appears that displays the time for that lap.
-The device also beeps or vibrates if audible tones are turned on (System Settings, page 24).
+The device also beeps or vibrates if audible tones are turned on (System Settings, page 23).

-If necessary, you can customize the data pages to display additional lap data (Customizing the Data Screens, page 22).
+If necessary, you can customize the data pages to display additional lap data (Customizing the Data Screens, page 21).